enkidevs/curriculum/git/essentials/features-iv/README.md

 name: Features IV

-description: See what git has to offer!
+description: Learn how to create a global git commit hook, how to use tags for version control, revision tools and more.

 insights:
   - create-a-global-git-commit-hook